To be blunt: Roofing contractors who don’t have a responsive website or invest in digital marketing for roofers are missing out on their market share.

 Search engines like Google aim to provide the most relevant information to their users.
 So, if prospective client types in “roofing business in Chicago,” it will scan all websites with that phrase (keyword) and rank them in order of relevance in search engine results pages (SERPs).

 Google uses 200 ranking factors to determine a web page’s rank, of which SEO is a crucial factor.
 A roofing SEO strategy can improve your website’s position in these search results pages.
 The higher your roofing website ranks, the more people will see it, and the more revenue you’ll make.

 Presently, you might be wondering why you can’t do business the good old-fashioned way?
-Well, 97% of search engine users search online to find a local business.
-Technically, if you’re not investing in an SEO strategy, you’re losing out on a massive percentage of leads and income.
+Well, 97% of people online use search engines to find a local business.
+Technically, if you’re not investing in a search optimization strategy, you’re losing out on a massive percentage of leads and income.

-Clients new to internet marketing often ask us why they need to consider SEO services at all when they can just invest in roofing company ads.
+Clients new to internet marketing often ask us why they need to consider SEO and digital marketing services at all when they can just invest in roofing company ads.
 While paid advertising is valuable and lucrative, SEO still offers a higher ROI.
 Ideally, a roofing business should invest in both.

 But, back to SEO.
 One of the greatest benefits of SEO is that it is low cost.
 Unlike paid advertising, where you constantly pay for traffic to generate leads, SEO generates more leads over time.